 So if you plan to go against the label’s direction, just know that you won’t be able to sue that company if something went wrong.

-Now if your nail polish has a different color than when it was originally bought, you should consider throwing it away or if you have the time try to revive it, you can keep reading to learn how to revive it.
+Now if your nail polish has a different color than when it was originally bought, you should consider throwing it away or if you have the time try to revive it.